-The Dodgers (57-47) are one-half game behind San Francisco (57-46) in the division after opening this three-game set with Friday's 8-1 victory.
+The Dodgers (57-47) are one-half game behind San Francisco (57-46), which boosted its rotation for the stretch run by acquiring right-hander Jake Peavy from Boston on Saturday for a pair of minor league pitchers, after opening this three-game set with Friday's 8-1 victory.

 Puig did a lot of the damage, becoming the franchise's first to hit three triples in a game since Brooklyn's Jimmy Sheckard in 1901.
 The All-Star right fielder, who started in center, also added a double, two RBIs and two runs as he continued to torment the Giants.

 He is a career .349 hitter against the division rivals, and he's 14 for 35 (.400) with eight extra-base hits over the past nine meetings.

 His outburst contributed to the Dodgers' first five-triple game since 1921.

 "I thought, `Oh my God.
 They are hitting,'" Giants center fielder Gregor Blanco said.
 "They were aggressive the whole game and hitting the ball good."

 Puig and the rest of the lineup may not need to do much at the plate with Kershaw (11-2, 1.92 ERA) getting the ball.

 The two-time Cy Young winner owns baseball's lowest ERA and is 8-0 with a 1.06 mark and 88 strikeouts in 68 innings over his last nine outings.
 Another victory would give the left-hander the longest winning streak for Los Angeles since Kevin Brown won nine straight decisions over a 10-game stretch from April 29-June 17, 2003.